 We are a synthetic group targeting innovation in inorganic coordination chemistry, energy conversion and organic materials.
 We focus on methodology and reaction mechanisms including the isolation of reactive and elusive intermediates, inorganic spectroscopy, and physical-organic methods.
 We always use computational chemistry to guide our synthetic efforts.
-We are passionate about any type of inorganic and as well organic chemistry, aim at creative and novel approaches for long-standing challenges, and try of course to be happy and contribute to making our world a little bit better.
+We are passionate about any type of inorganic and organic chemistry, aim at creative and novel approaches for long-standing challenges, and try of course to be happy and contribute to making our world a bit better.
 If you are interested in pushing electrons and joining our enthusiastic team, please contact Dominik.

 — NEWS —